Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 Prospects and opportunities

-With a bachelor’s degree from the Department of Economics, you will enhance your career perspectives – whether in the private sector, in international organizations, banks or insurance companies, in education or public administration.
+With a bachelor’s degree from the Department of Economics, you will enhance your career perspectives – whether in the private sector or public administration, in international organizations, in science or in education.

 If you would like to pursue a career in academia and/or become a teacher at a vocational school, you can continue your studies by applying to one of our master's programmes.